 EPEW 2026

-EPEW 2026 invites papers on the performance evaluation of systems from both theoretical and practical perspectives.
-The application of performance evaluation techniques to emerging technologies, such as cyber-physical systems—including mobile devices, the Internet of Things (IoT), fog and edge computing, large-scale cloud computing systems, smart grids, and security infrastructures—is among the topics of interest to EPEW 2026.
+EPEW 2026 welcomes submissions addressing the performance evaluation of systems from theoretical foundations to practical applications.
+Particular attention is given to the use of performance evaluation methodologies in emerging domains such as cyber-physical systems, mobile platforms, the Internet of Things (IoT), fog and edge computing, large-scale cloud infrastructures, smart grids, and security-critical environments.

 Call for papers